hgrecco/pint-pandas/docs/user/reading.rst

 Single row headers
 -----------------------

-A parsing function can be passed into `df.pint.quantify` to handle single row headers.
+A parsing function can be passed into :py:class:`df.pint.quantify` to handle single row headers.

 .. ipython:: python